tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 * `project_id` - (Optional) Project ID, default value is 0.
 * `service_cidr` - (Optional, ForceNew) A network address block of the service.
 Different from vpc cidr and cidr of other clusters within this vpc.
 Must be in  10./192.168/172.[16-31] segments.
 * `tags` - (Optional) The tags of the cluster.
+* `unschedulable` - (Optional, ForceNew) Sets whether the joining node participates in the schedule.
 * `worker_config` - (Optional, ForceNew) Deploy the machine configuration information of the 'WORKER' service, and create <=20 units for common users.
 The other 'WORK' service are added by 'tencentcloud_kubernetes_worker'.

 The `cluster_extra_args` object supports the following: